img-1

 The best way to improve your web page loading time is to split the large javascript bundles into small chunks and preload the critical chunks.

 When you have a large website and lots of chunks, its time consuming to identify the the critical chunks.
-RabbitLoader will identify your critical chunks and implement link preload autometuically.
+RabbitLoader will identify your critical chunks and implement preload link autometuically.

 Here is the code for preloading JavaScript.